 Leading Big Data Business Projects

-This module explicitly focuses on technologies, planning and managerial issues associated with big data projects in business.
+This module explicitly focuses on technologies, planning and managerial issues associated with leading big data projects in business.
 Key concepts revolve around:

-- the data lifecycle
+- the full data lifecycle (including data management and security)

 Machine Learning and Predictive Analytics